 A spiritual bath is a very potent tool because of the power of water.
 Water is one of the four basic elements of life – it is foundational to every spiritual practice.
 Water is used as a cleanser, purifier, and conduit in almost every spiritual ritual or ceremony for people worldwide.

-A spiritual bath can be used to clear spiritual toxins or slug from your physical body.
+A spiritual bath can be used to clear spiritual toxins or sludge from your physical body.
 It may likewise be used to attract peace, health, money, love, etc. And, when done properly, a spiritual bath can be powerful for these reasons and more.

 In this post, I outline some basic steps for taking a spiritual bath.
 Keep in mind that these are suggestions based on what has worked for me and others that I know.
 Feel free to only use what resonates with you, and leave what doesn’t.